adilbaig/Tiny-Redis/README.md

     writeln(redis.send("SADD myset $"));
     writeln(redis.send("SMEMBERS myset"));
     //["adil", "350001939", "$"]

+## Interactive Console
+The integrated interactive console works like redis-cli.
+To run it, run :
+	make console

 ## D Compiler
 Tested only with dmd 2.059.
 Does not have any other dependencies.